soilwise-he/SoilWise-documentation/tech/docs/technical_components/user_management.md

-# User Managment and Access Control
+# User Management and Access Control

 User and organisation management, authorisation and authentication are complex, cross-cutting aspects of a system such as the SoilWise repository.
 Back-end and front-end components need to perform access control for authenticated users.
 Many organisations already have infrastructures in place, such as an Active Directory or a Single Sign On based on OAuth.